TOP

 Contributors and Detractors

-• The top three contributors to relative performance, on a sector basis, were consumer discretionary, industrials and health care due to stock selection.
-The top three detractors to relative performance were materials due to an overweight allocation, financials due to an underweight allocation and energy due to zero allocation.
+• On a sector basis, the top three contributors to relative performance were consumer discretionary, financials and industrials due to stock selection.
+The top three detractors were materials and real estate due to stock selection and health care due to an underweight allocation and stock selection.

 Outlook